sam-y-tang/STM32F103C8T6_ThreadX/README.md

             $ git submodule update --recursive          # Subsequent

-    2. Go into ./libopencm3 and type "make".
-This should build the static libraries that will be needed.
-Any issues there should go to the libopencm3 community.

-    3. For FreeRTOS, cd into ./rtos and unzip your FreeRTOS download there.
-It should create a subdirectory FreeRTOSv10.0.0 or similar.
-If the release differs, you'll need to change the variable assignment in rtos/Project.mk FREERTOS ?= .... to match, or use the shell: export FREERTOS=whatever

-    4. Do NOT compile FreeRTOS, since portions of it will be copied to your project subdirectory for further customization.
-Each project is capable of running a different FreeRTOS configuration.

-    5. At the top level, do a "make" so that the libwwg and other projects get built.
+    2. At the top level, do a "make" so that the projects get built.
         Do a "make clobber" first, if you need to rebuild.

 ## TEST EXAMPLES:

-should build and flash your example program.
-Flashing assumes the use of the st-link (v2) command.

-Or go into ./rtos/blink:

     $ make
     $ make flash

-will build your sample_threadx example.
+will build your blink example.

 ## LICENSE: